breadlesscode/neos-backups/Documentation/README.md

   details: Its free, why not use it?
 Its always better to have backups.
 - title: Open Source
   details: You discovered a bug?
 No problem, go to the Github page and report it.
-footer: MIT Licensed | Copyright © 2020 by Marvin Kuhn
+footer: GPL-3.0 Licensed | Copyright © 2020 by Marvin Kuhn
 ---